-He said the FSI would be a futuristic index which could guide the policymakers to take steps to protect people from volatile food supplies and
+He said the FSI would be a futuristic index which could guide the policymakers to take steps to protect people from volatile food supplies and prices.

 The FSI has been conceived on the advice of a defunct task force on food security led by former finance minister Sartaj Aziz.